Southern Maryland Audubon Society invites families and youths to share our love of birds and nature!

 Check out the National Audubon Society website Easy Ways to Get Kids Birding at https://www.audubon.org/news/easy-ways-get-kids-birding.
 Don’t miss the article about kid-friendly bird field guides at https://www.audubon.org/news/six-kid-friendly-bird-guides.
 A solid field guide will give youths a head start in identifying common species.
 Want to use your smart phone in the field?
 Go to The Cornell Lab of Ornithology’s page for Best Apps for Birding with Kids at https://www.birds.cornell.edu/k12/best-apps-for-birding-with-kids/.

-While waiting to return to school, check out Science & Nature Activities for Cooped up Kids, another great resource from The Cornell Lab at https://www.birds.cornell.edu/k12/science-nature-activities-for-cooped-up-kids/.
+Also go to Science & Nature Activities for Cooped up Kids, another great resource from The Cornell Lab at https://www.birds.cornell.edu/k12/science-nature-activities-for-cooped-up-kids/.
 National Audubon Society has ten weeks of kids activities at https://www.audubon.org/get-outside/activities/audubon-for-kids.

 Discover the amazing world of birds and the magic that nature can bring to your kids and family.